Publications

 Where "the dice are fair"

-Where self -absorption happens in the plural
+Where self -absorption happens in the plural1.2.
+Elasticity and dwelling

 The neighbours of the traditional family are single-parent homes, couples with children from different parents, groups of friends or students or even people who have no ties beyond those of sharing the same living space.
 Despite their many differences, they are all contained in identical structures that are almost fixed within the same walls.
 Not only do these people move, but everything around them moves as well, jobs come to an end and new ones come up in other cities, students return, or go away on an Erasmus exchange, the married get divorced and the divorced remarry.
 Everything moves in the building except the building itself, unmoved by the unexpected synergies and the disparate needs of its inhabitants, whose lives are increasingly permeable.
 The flexibility of the new behaviours cuts across architectural boundaries, bringing the workplace to the home while "home" may well be a restaurant where owners and guests are friends and where one can chat.
 An elasticity that brings the home to the street and allows the street to come into the house, the public space to reach the inside, and the private space to extend beyond it.